dont-fund-this/jam/.considerate.thirds/name.md

-scorpion survive complete water immersion for hours. scorpion have observable memory in hours, weeks even frog is hella adictive to scorpions. frog is like crack once you go frog, youre done, scorpions'll do any thing scorpion does not know why and is really trying. really tag [scorpion-frog-part-2]
+scorpion survive complete water immersion for hours. scorpion have observable memory in hours, weeks even frog is hella addictive to scorpion. frog is like crack once you go frog, youre done, scorpions'll do any thing scorpion does not know why and is really trying. really tag [scorpion-frog-part-2]